-The use of Prohibited Resources during a test event is not permitted and should not be compensated.
+The use of prohibited resources during a test event is not permitted and will not be compensated.

 If a site has a behind-the-meter Rule 21 interconnected device with export capability and permit and the participant specifies they want to be compensated for exports, exported energy will be counted in the load reduction.

-In addition to helping avoid rotating power outages, customers participating directly in the ELRP can earn $2/kWh for incremental load reduction during ELRP events.
+In addition to helping avoid rotating power outages, customers participating directly in the ELRP can earn $2/kilowatt-hour (kWh) for incremental load reduction during ELRP events.